F4biian/HalluRAG/README.md

 - Install all required packages: `pip install -r requirements.txt`
 - For the dataset creation:
     - A `.env` file at the repo's root directory.
 See [`.env.example`](.env.example) for details.
-    - A GPU with sufficient specs to run an LLMs.
+    - A GPU with sufficient specs to run an LLM.
 We used an *NVIDIA RTX A6000*.

 ## Overview